Concordia-Game-Development/cards/_posts/image2.markdown

 ---
 layout: post
-title:  "Usage Guide"
+title:  "Wedding Crashers"
-categories: jekyll update
+categories: Game
 img: weddingcrashers.png
-categories: three
 ---

 Use the guide to prepare good looking posts!
 The theme has a sidebar in the post layout which consists of post image, recent posts and facebook like box.
 This can be extended by editing the ``sidebar.html`` in **_includes** folder.